101 - Rose:

 111 - Boom Town:

-Oh God, and Rose is mad at Mickey for dating a new girl.
+Oh ugh, Rose is mad at Mickey for dating a new girl.
 How CAN you be so selfish and deluded?
 You leave with another man, and expect your boyfriend to be fine with this and just sit and wait?
 I think not? ...and everything Mickey says to her after this is so true.

 113 - The parting of the ways: